jim-collier/x9git/code_of_conduct.md

 ## Our Standards

-Examples of behaviour that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment for our community include:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologising to those affected by our mistakes, and learning from the experience
+* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behaviour include:
+Examples of unacceptable behavior include:

-* The use of sexualised language or imagery, and sexual attention or advances
+* The use of sexualized language or imagery, and sexual attention or advances
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email